 These standards assume that the agent is either not present in the importing country or is the subject of a control or eradication programme.
-Sections 8 to 15 each relate to the host species of the pathogenic agent: multiple species or single species of Apidae, Aves, Bovidae, Equidae, Leporidae, Caprinae and Suidae.
+Sections 8 to 16 each relate to the host species of the pathogenic agent: multiple species or species of Apinae, Aves, Bovinae, Equidae, Leporidae, Caprinae, Suidae and Camelidae.
 Some chapters include specific measures to prevent and control the infections of global concern.
-Although the OIE aims to include a chapter for each OIE listed disease, not all OIE listed diseases have been covered yet by a specific chapter.
-This is work in progress, depending on available scientific knowledge and the priorities set by the World Assembly.
+Although WOAH aims to include a chapter for each WOAH listed disease, not all WOAH listed diseases have been covered yet by a specific chapter.
+This is work in progress, depending on available scientific knowledge and the priorities set by the World Assembly of Delegates.